 Also important to note is that the IRS is free to request additional time from a taxpayer.
 In some scenarios, it is in the taxpayer’s best interest to consent to this request.
 However, in other scenarios, it may be strategic to pursue another route.
 Working with an experienced tax professional can help you make this determination.

 Work with Tax Lawyers and CPAs when Worried about an Audit

-If you are concerned about tax mistakes, a tax audit, or for how many tax years your IRS audit will cover it is prudent to speak to a tax attorney, CPA, or another tax professional.
-The lawyers and CPAs of NewPoint Law Group can provide guidance when you are facing a tax audit or other tax concerns.
-To schedule a free and confidential consultation at our Roseville or Folsom law offices, please call 1-800-358-0305 today.
+If you are concerned about tax mistakes, a tax audit, or how many tax years your IRS audit will cover, it is prudent to speak to a tax attorney, CPA, or another tax professional.
+The lawyers and CPAs of the NewPoint Law Group, LLP, can provide guidance when you are facing a tax audit or other tax concerns.
+To schedule a free and confidential consultation at our Roseville law office, please call 800-358-0305 today.